-White chalk marks appearing outside dog owners homes are being investigated after they were linked to dog thefts.
+A few months ago, white chalk marks started appearing outside dog owners homes and were investigated after being linked to dog thefts.

-People have been taking to social media over the past few weeks to question what the meaning of the strange white chalk marks on their homes mean, with many linking it to a spike in dog thefts across the UK.
+People took to social media at the time to question what the meaning of the strange white chalk marks on their homes, with many linking it to a spike in dog thefts across the UK.

-There are been reports of the marks in Suffolk mainly, but also some in Ireland and across other parks of the UK.
+There were reports of the marks in Suffolk mainly, but also some in Ireland and across other parks of the UK.

 People have reported seeing the marks appearing on their fences, gates and even bricks of their homes.

-The police in Suffolk have now said they are investigating the marks, with a spokesperson telling the East Anglian Daily Times: "We have had reports of some chalk markings being left in areas of Woodbridge and Kesgrave, but at this stage we have nothing to indicate that this is directly linked to the theft of dogs.
+Police in Suffolk said they were investigating the marks back in 2020, with a spokesperson telling the East Anglian Daily Times: "We have had reports of some chalk markings being left in areas of Woodbridge and Kesgrave, but at this stage we have nothing to indicate that this is directly linked to the theft of dogs.